25A0/blob/README.md

 ## Pitfalls

-BLOB will automatically detect whether `string.unpack` is available.
+Blob will automatically detect whether `string.unpack` is available.
 If not, it will try to use `struct` as a fall-back.
 However, the APIs of these two libraries are not fully compatible.
 In particular, the following restrictions apply: